 Over the last few years, there has been a ton of newfound competition in the CPU space – reigniting the endless war of AMD vs Intel.
 Enter Skylake-X, Intel’s answer to AMD’s massively successful Ryzen and Threadripper CPUs.

-First, a bit of backstory.
-Back in 2017, AMD revealed its Ryzen line of CPUs and caught Intel completely off-guard.
-For a minute, nobody knew how Intel was going to respond.
-There were of course rumors that Intel would announce Cannon Lake at Computex 2017, but that didn’t happen.
-Instead, Intel announced a new line of Core i9 processors aiming to reclaim the enterprise market.
+In 2017, AMD revealed the Ryzen line of processors, and caught Intel by surprise.
+For a while, we didn’t know how Intel would respond.
+There were rumors that Intel would launch Cannon Lake at Computex 2017, but that didn’t happen.
+Instead, Intel announced a new line of Core i9 HEDT processors, based on the Skylake-X architecture.

 Cut to the chase

 - What is it?
-Intel’s high-end enterprise processors
+Intel’s 8th Generation high-end desktop processors

 - When is it out?
 June 2017